humdrum-tools/vhv-documentation/humdrum/scale_degrees/minor-degrees.md

 *-	*-
 </script>

-To allow conversion between harmonic and natural minors, add `h` after a `7` scale degree to confirm that it is a major seventh above the first scale degree (or a minor second below the first scale degree).
-To encode a 7th scale degree in a natural minor key, add `n` after the `7` for a minor seventh above or major second below the first scale degree.
+To allow conversion between harmonic and natural minors, add `H` after a `7` scale degree to confirm that it is a major seventh above the first scale degree (or a minor second below the first scale degree).
+To encode a 7th scale degree in a natural minor key, add `N` after the `7` for a minor seventh above or major second below the first scale degree.

 {% include verovio.html